TOURS

 Cost: $25/adult, $10/youth, $10/kids

-Description: An exciting opportunity to venture into the California State Parks Peace Valley property and learn about the natural and cultural history of the site while climbing to higher elevations to gain a whole new perspective from above, with expansive views of the valley farmland below.
+Description: An exciting opportunity to venture into the California State Parks Peace Valley property, situated in the heart of the Sutter Buttes, and learn about the natural and cultural history of the site while climbing to higher elevations to gain a whole new perspective from above, with expansive views of the valley farmland below.

 Leader: California State Parks Natural Resource Staff